-In addition its displays of Tartans and Highland Dress, the Scottish Tartans Museum maintains a database with records of nearly 3,000 tartan designs from around the world listed in the Register of All Publicly Known Tartans.
+In addition its displays of Tartans and Highland Dress, the Scottish Tartans Museum maintains a database of nearly 3,000 tartan designs from around the world listed in the Register of All Publicly Known Tartans.
 For a small fee, the museum will research family names and recommend a particular tartan to identify with that name.

 Since 1988, the museum has served as a general Scottish heritage center for the region.
 Members of the museum staff of volunteer historians host guided tours, look up tartans, and answer general questions on Scottish history.

 Open year-round, Monday – Saturday, 10 am – 5 pm.

 To ensure that a tour guide is available, call ahead for a reservation.